inkerton/scholarship-website/README.md

 <b>7.User Reviews and Ratings:</b> Enable students to share their experiences and provide ratings or feedback on scholarships they have applied for or received, helping future applicants make informed decisions.

-8.Additional Resources: Curate a collection of resources such as guides, articles, and videos that offer valuable insights on scholarship applications, financial aid, and general educational guidance.
+<b>8.Additional Resources:</b> Curate a collection of resources such as guides, articles, and videos that offer valuable insights on scholarship applications, financial aid, and general educational guidance.

 9.Mobile-Friendly Design: Ensure the website is responsive and optimized for mobile devices, allowing students to access scholarship information on the go.